BrianWill/byteschool/markdown/os/terminals.md

 /home/brian/bar arg1 arg2
 ```

-(A `#` and everything it after in on the line are ignored by the shell.)
+(A '`#`'' character and everything after it in on the line are ignored by the shell.)

 Like any other process, the shell has a current working directory.
-(The shell is usually configured to display the current working directory in the prompt, but this is not always the case.)
+The shell is usually configured to display the current working directory in the prompt, but this is not always the case.
 We can run programs by specifying a path relative from the current working directory:

 ```
 # run 'bar' in directory 'brian' in the current working directory